Carner and Gregor

 Carner and Gregor are an American musical theatre songwriting duo consisting of lyricist-librettist Sam Carner and composer Derek Gregor.
 Prominent works include Unlock'd, Island Song, and Techies!, and among others.
 They are the recipients of the 2004 Richard Rodgers Award for Musical Theater, the Kleban Prize, and the John Wallowitch Award.
 They also have had thirteen songs nominated for "Best Song" or "Best Comedic Song" by the Manhattan Association of Cabarets and Clubs, winning for "The Egg Nog Song."

 Early lives

 Sam Carner attended Yale University as an undergraduate, where his play Just Call Me Eli won the Yale Dramatic Association's John Golden Prize for Best Student-Written Musical in 2000.
 He graduated in 2001 and enrolled in New York University's Graduate Musical Theatre Writing Program with a Departmental Fellowship.

 Derek Gregor graduated from Skidmore College in 2000.
-The next year, he started the rock band M-Lab, for which he was the keyboardist from 2001–2011.
+The next year, he started the rock band M-Lab, for which he was the keyboardist from 2001 to 2011.